freenas/freenas-docs/userguide/storage.rst

 :menuselection:`Storage --> Disks`.
-As seen in the example in :numref:`Figure %s <viewing_disks_fig>`, each disk entry displays its device name, serial number, size, advanced power management settings, acoustic level settings, and if :ref:`S.M.A.R.T.` testing is enabled.
+As seen in the example in :numref:`Figure %s <viewing_disks_fig>`, each disk entry displays its device name, serial number, size, advanced power management settings, acoustic level settings, and whether :ref:`S.M.A.R.T.` tests are enabled.
 Click :guilabel:`COLUMNS` to adjust the table.

 .. _viewing_disks_fig: